-To view Georgia’s Constitution of 1865 see the Digital Library of Georgia.
+To view Georgia’s Constitution of 1865, see the Georgia Archives.

 We, the people of the State of Georgia, in order to form a permanent Government, establish justice, insure domestic tranquility, and secure the blessings of liberty to ourselves and our posterity, acknowledging and invoking the guidance of Almighty God, the author of all good government, do ordain and establish this Constitution for the State of Georgia.